Volcano erupts near Iceland's capital in seismic hot spot | Science-Environment

 Volcano erupts near Iceland's capital in seismic hot spot

-A volcano has erupted on a mountain near Iceland's capital Reykjavik, where an eruption also took place last year, the Icelandic Meteorological Office (IMO) said on Wednesday.
-Images and video published by local news outlet RUV showed lava and smoke spewing from a fissure in the ground.
+A volcano has erupted on a mountain near Iceland's capital Reykjavik after days of rising earthquake activity in the area, the Icelandic Meteorological Office (IMO) said on Wednesday.

 - Country: